SSpzcee/Asunder-PHB/phb/md/Abilities.md

 The designated targets must be within AGI /20 of you for this ability to take effect.
 They can move out and back in at will.
 Designating new targets requires another use of this Action.

 Cost: 25

+## **Total Defense**
+You abandon all forms of attack and focus on staying alive.

+This is a variable Speed Defensive Basic Action.
+Until your next non-interrupt action, your Dodge action becomes a Speed 0 Interrupt and has a \+3 bonus.

+Cost: 20
+Requires: 45 AGI

 ### **Guard**
 You ready yourself for an impending attack.